 In an interview with National Public Radio, Ms. Davis said “Theodore Roosevelt was known for being a very, very impulsive man . . .
 He had an appointment with Booker T. Washington.
 At the last minute, he thought, ‘Let’s make it dinner.’ ” She says Roosevelt had second thoughts, knowing that dining with a Black man implied equality.
 Ashamed of his hesitation, he immediately sent the invitation.

 Booker T. Washington faced a similar dilemma.
 He was only too well aware of the controversy that might follow and the impact it might have on all African-Americans.

 Reaction to Dinner

 Booker T. Washington was right to be apprehensive.
-There were howls of outrage that a black man would presume to dine with a white family; and, not just any family, but the First Family.
+There were howls of outrage that a Black man would presume to dine with a white family.
+And this was not just any family; it was the First Family.